liuyinz/binky.el/README.md

 - `binky-jump` : jump to position of records

-- `binky-jump-other-window` : jump to position of records in other widnow
+- `binky-jump-other-window` : jump to position of records in other window

 - `binky-view` : view the position of records in other window without jumping